 Public Relations Chair

 Hi!
-My name is Katherine Kostic, and I am in my junior year as a pathobiology major.
-This will be my second year in Block and Bridle and my second position held.
-I am a sister of Alpha Epsilon Phi Sorority on campus, and I am a part of the Uconn Woodsmen's Team!
+My name is Katherine Kostic, and I am in my senior year as a pathobiology major.
+This will be my third year in Block and Bridle and my third position held.
+I am a sister of Alpha Epsilon Phi Sorority on campus, and I am also a member of Ag-Advocacy Club!
 I can't wait to see what Block and Bridle will accomplish this year!
 Feel free to contact me or ask me questions at [email protected]

 Hello!
 As a Connecticut native and UConn Block and Bridle alum, I am very happy to be a member of this Department of Animal Science faculty teaching a diversity of courses and working with great B&B members!
 Currently I teach a combination of 2 and 4-year courses, specifically, Nutrition, Genetics, Companion animal management and Sustainable animal management.
 Students in the Sustainable agriculture course, participate in a research project focused on reducing greenhouse gases (carbon dioxide) in the atmosphere by applying compost to intensively grazed sheep pastures on Horsebarn Hill Road.
 Thus far, through this pasture management we have increased soil carbon compared to grazed pastures without compost added.
 If you have any questions or concerns that I may assist you with, do not hesitate to ask!
 Please contact me at [email protected] or 860-486-3376.